 Why use a third-party tool for migration?

 You don’t need to use a third-party tool to migrate from Exchange 2013 to Microsoft 365.
-However, using migration software, like CodeTwo Office 365 Migration, is the easiest way to go full cloud or go hybrid with least effort.
-Migration is a challenging task, that’s why more and more administrators seek for help in taking the burden off their shoulders.
+However, using migration software, like CodeTwo Office 365 Migration, is the easiest way to go full cloud with the least effort.
+Migration is a challenging task, that’s why more and more administrators seek help in taking the burden off their shoulders.

 With CodeTwo Office 365 Migration, you get: